 If so, we have five great tips for you below on how you can start writing powerful headlines — plus a fun headline-analyzing tool you can use to gauge emotional impact.

 Idea 1: Use Numbers

 As Brandon Cox for Social Media Today puts it, numbers are “brain porn” for your mind.
 If that’s not reason enough to use numbers in your headlines, I don’t know what is.
-Check out what else Brandon had to say about this headline tactic — “A headline with numbers in it will yield more traffic than a headline without.”
+Check out what else Brandon had to say about how to write a headline with this tactic — “A headline with numbers in it will yield more traffic than a headline without.”
 Well, there you have it, folks!
 It looks like people respond well to headlines with numbers in them, so it’s probably time you gave it a whirl too.

 - 4 Easy Ways to Get Your Customers Talking About You

 - 6 Free (Or Almost Free) Marketing Ideas for Your Local Business

 - 4 Tips to Create a Killer Social Media Strategy